 \begin{definition} $L_{\Gamma}$ is a one dimensional lattice on $\bR$ fibres if there is a positive real number $r$ such that

-\end{definition} \begin{definition} A group of isometries $\Gamma \subset Isom(\HXR)$ is called a {\textbf{\textit{ space group}}} if its linear parts form a cocompact (i.e. of compact fundamental domain in $\bH^2$) group $\Gamma_0$ called the point group of $\Gamma$, moreover, the translation parts to the identity of this point group are required to form a one-dimensional lattice $L_{\Gamma}$ of $\bR$. \end{definition} \begin{Remark} \begin{enumerate} \item It can easily be proved, that such a space group $\Gamma$ has a compact fundamental domain $\mathcal{F}_\Gamma$ in $\HXR$. \end{enumerate} \end{Remark} \begin{definition} The $\HXR$ space groups $\Gamma_1$ and $\Gamma_2$ are geometrically equivalent, called \textbf{\textit{equivariant}}, if there is a "similarity" transformation $\Sigma:=S \times \sigma$ $(S \in {Hom}(\bH^2), \sigma \in Sim(\bR))$, such that $\Gamma_2=\Sigma^{-1} \Gamma_1 \Sigma$, where $S$ is a piecewise linear (i.e. $PL$) homeomorphism of $\bH^2$ which deforms the fundamental domain of $\Gamma_1$ into that of $\Gamma_2$.
+\end{definition} \begin{definition} A group of isometries $\Gamma \subset Isom(\HXR)$ is called a \textbf{space group} if its linear parts form a cocompact (i.e. of compact fundamental domain in $\bH^2$) group $\Gamma_0$ called the point group of $\Gamma$, moreover, the translation parts to the identity of this point group are required to form a one-dimensional lattice $L_{\Gamma}$ of $\bR$. \end{definition} \begin{Remark} \begin{enumerate} \item It can easily be proved, that such a space group $\Gamma$ has a compact fundamental domain $\mathcal{F}_\Gamma$ in $\HXR$. \end{enumerate} \end{Remark} \begin{definition} The $\HXR$ space groups $\Gamma_1$ and $\Gamma_2$ are geometrically equivalent, called \textbf{equivariant}, if there is a "similarity" transformation $\Sigma:=S \times \sigma$ $(S \in {Hom}(\bH^2), \sigma \in Sim(\bR))$, such that $\Gamma_2=\Sigma^{-1} \Gamma_1 \Sigma$, where $S$ is a piecewise linear (i.e. $PL$) homeomorphism of $\bH^2$ which deforms the fundamental domain of $\Gamma_1$ into that of $\Gamma_2$.
 Here $\sigma(s,t):p \rightarrow p \cdot s+t$ is a similarity of $\bR$, i.e. multiplication by $0 \ne s \in \bR$ and then addition by $t \in \bR$ for every $p \in \bR$. \end{definition}

 The equivariance class of a hyperbolic plane group or its orbifold can be characterized by its {\it Macbeath-signature}.
-In 1967-69, {Macbeath} completed the classification of hyperbolic crystallographic plane groups, (for short NEC groups) \cite{M}.
-He considered isometries that include both orientation-preserving and -reversing transformations within the hyperbolic plane.
-Although his paper primarily addresses NEC groups, it's noteworthy that the Macbeath signature effectively characterizes not only hyperbolic groups but also Euclidean and spherical plane groups.
-The signature of a plane group is described as follows:
+In 1967-69 {Macbeath} completed the classification of hyperbolic crystallographic plane groups, (for short NEC groups) \cite{M}.
+He considered isometries containing orientation-preserving and -reversing transformations as well in the hyperbolic plane.
+His paper deals with NEC groups, but the Macbeath signature economically characterizes the Euclidean and spherical plane groups, too.
+The signature of a plane group is the following

 and, with the same notations, the combinatorial measure $T$ of the fundamental polygon is expressed by: